Armenianchess/TEACH_IN_capstone_2_feb_8_2022/README.md

 The technology I used for this application was Flask Python Framework, Javascript, Bootstrap, html and css, restful apis, PostgreSQL.

+STEPS TO SETUP

+Step1: Clone the project
+Step2: Create a virtual environment
+command: python3 -m venv venv
+Step3: Activate the virtual environment
+command: source venv/bin/activate
+Step4: install the libraries
+command: pip3 install -r requirements.txt
+step5: run the server
+command: FLASK_ENV = development flask run
+result: the server should now be running, if you look in your terminal you will see port 5000

 capstone 2